 sugar-rich foods, especially milk products; eating foods containing sorbitol or

-for 1 or 2 weeks.
+other artificial sweeteners; nervousness; or stomach flu.
 If your symptoms don't get better or if they get worse, call

 If more tests are needed or your symptoms don't respond

 to treatment, it may be helpful to see a doctor who specializes in